lumi-a/masters-thesis/thesis.typ

 - $PoH_(k"-center") = 4$ @priceOfHierarchicalClustering
 - $PoH_(k"-diameter") = 3+2√2$ @priceOfHierarchicalClustering

 Using FunSearch, we construct a sequence of instances that shows the first non-trivial lower-bound on the Price of Hierarchy for $k$-median of $PoH_(k"-median") ≥ (1+√5)/2 ≈ 1.618$.
+See @sec-results-clustering for details.

 == Generalised Gasoline-Problem